 Note: Documentation issued by government authorities of countries that do not subscribe to The Hague Convention of 1961 must be authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Consulate of Spain in said country.

-3.- Proof of sufficient financial means: The principal applicant must submit originals and copies of the documents accrediting that there are sufficient financial means to cover the expenses while residing in Spain for the first year, or accrediting that there is a regular source of income of a minimum amount of 100% of the IPREM per family member under the applicant's care.
+3.- Proof of sufficient financial means: The principal applicant must submit originals and copies of the documents accrediting that there are sufficient financial means to cover expenses while residing in Spain for the first year, or accrediting that there is a regular source of income of a minimum amount of 100% of Spain's IPREM (Public Multiple Effects Income Indicator) for the student.
+75% of the IPREM must be added for the first accompanying family member and 50% for each additional family member.

 The required documents are the following: